When is National Chocolate Day 2024?

 Why We Love National Chocolate Day

-One study showed that people who ate chocolate compounds had better cognitive performance and reported less ‘mental fatigue’ than the control group!
-This may have something with how the chemicals in chocolate interact with our brain: releasing serotonin, dopamine, and endorphins and giving us a good dose of antioxidants.
+One study showed that people who ate chocolate compounds had better cognitive performance and reported less mental fatigue than the control group.
+This may have something to do with how the chemicals in chocolate interact with our brain: releasing serotonin, dopamine, and endorphins and giving us a good dose of antioxidants.

-Another study shows that ingestion of dark chocolate prior to eating at an all-you-can-eat buffet was correlated with a 17% lower calorie intake for participants! that means that you now have permission to eat your chocolate dessert before the meal!
-Hurray!
+Another study revealed that ingestion of dark chocolate prior to eating at an all-you-can-eat buffet triggered a 17% lower calorie intake for participants!
+It’s all about the sugar.

 Per the American Heart Association: “Combining raw almonds, dark chocolate and cocoa significantly reduced the number of low-density lipoprotein, or LDL, particles in the blood of overweight and obese people.
 LDL is often called “bad cholesterol” because of the role it plays in clogging arteries.